jonathanwiebe1/jonathanwiebe1.github.io/resume.markdown

 ## Consulting History

+_January 2025 - ongoing_
+* Through eSHIFT Partner Network, for Sri Lanka, working with expert eSHIFT team to design and implement a digital health system for the country.
+This includes documenting patient journeys; designing services and APIs; and implementing a minimum viable product for Sri Lanka to build on.

 _September 2024 - ongoing_
-* Through Dogwood Health Consulting, for Infoway Canada helping with the Canadian Patient Summary
+* Through Dogwood Health Consulting, for Infoway Canada, helping with the Canadian Patient Summary by updating IG and profiles, attending projectathons, and consulting on changes to Patient Summary.

 ## Full Time Employment History